Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/support.md

 If you are interested in EigenLayer at a deeper level, please check out the [EigenLayer forum](https://forum.eigenlayer.xyz/)!
 There are groups of researchers, AVS developers, and more contributing their expertise to help build the open verifiable cloud.

-# \$EIGEN Claim Support
+# EIGEN Claim Support

-For any issues concerning \$EIGEN including token claims and stakedrop issues, please visit the stakedrop-support channel in the [EigenLayer Community Discord](https://discord.gg/eigenlayer).
+For any issues concerning EIGEN including token claims and stakedrop issues, please visit the stakedrop-support channel in the [EigenLayer Community Discord](https://discord.gg/eigenlayer).
 The Eigen Foundation support team can address your question there.
 Please see docs.eigenfoundation.org for information related to EIGEN token claims.

 Please beware of any fraudulent tokens, dApps, and phishing sites:
-- The only site to claim \$EIGEN is: claims.eigenfoundation.org .
+- The only site to claim EIGEN is: claims.eigenfoundation.org .
-- The \$EIGEN token contract address is: `0xec53bF9167f50cDEB3Ae105f56099aaaB9061F83` .
+- The EIGEN token contract address is: `0xec53bF9167f50cDEB3Ae105f56099aaaB9061F83` .
 - The only support website is: docs.eigenlayer.xyz .

 For a complete list of links and more information, please visit the: [EigenLayer Community Discord](https://discord.gg/eigenlayer).